TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Drone to PC Link Subsystem.md

 ## 1. Throughput and Data Rate Analysis

-We need to confirm that the Wi Fi link can carry:
+Confirm that the Wi Fi link can carry:

 - One compressed video stream
 - One audio stream